spotlightpa/poor-richard/content/news/2024-11-15-SPLUNDATCOURT.md

 +++
 authors = ["Carter Walker"]
-blurb = "At least four Pennsylvania counties opted to accept and count undated or misdated ballots, prompting a challenge from Republicans." byline = "Carter Walker of Votebeat" description = "At least four PA counties opted to count undated ballots, prompting a challenge from Republicans." feed-exclude = false image = "2024/11/01kj-n72h-wq41-5ztv.jpeg" image-credit = "Matt Smith / For Spotlight PA"
+blurb = "A few Pennsylvania counties opted to accept and count undated or misdated ballots, prompting a challenge from Republicans." byline = "Carter Walker of Votebeat" description = "A few PA counties opted to count undated ballots, prompting a challenge from Republicans." feed-exclude = false image = "2024/11/01kj-n72h-wq41-5ztv.jpeg" image-credit = "Matt Smith / For Spotlight PA"